jonasva/laravel-facebook-insights/README.md

 ### Switching to another page

 It is also possible to dynamically switch to another page, to fetch its insights / posts.
-You can use the `switchPage` for that:
+You can use the `switchPage` method for that:

 ```php
     /*